 - Multiple Parks: When using maps online for multiple parks, indicate what parks are accessible.
 Or if the majority are accessible to some degree, then indicate the ones that are not; either way, be clear on the distinction.

-- Example: The CA State Park system allows people to search by parks based on area of activity interest, such as hiking or camping or by park/area.
-Using the state park map example, by changing the color of the icon to blue when accessible, people can identify what parks to look deeper into.
+- Example in IMAGE 1H, the CA State Park system allows people to search by parks based on area of activity interest, such as hiking or camping or by park/area.
+Using the state park map example IMAGE 1A, by changing the color of the icon to blue when accessible, people can identify what parks to look deeper into.

-- Specialized Websites: Partner with quality websites like wheelchairtraveling.com that are connected with the accessibility community and report on outdoor recreation.
+- Specialized Websites: Partner with quality websites like com that are connected with the accessibility community and report on outdoor recreation.

 - Public Forums: Hold public forums to get feedback on what people want and expect at your park as well as how to improve things.
 Don’t spend a ton of time and money on access changes that won’t make much difference.